NYPL/discovery-api-indexer/README.md

 ## Usage

-This app is deployed as lambda `discoveryIndexerPoster`.
+This app is deployed as lambda `DiscoveryIndexerPoster-[env]`.
 It can also be invoked in "bulk" mode.

+Note that when developing locally, you may need to [add your IP to the access control policy of the relevant ES domain](https://github.com/NYPL/aws/blob/b5c0af0ec8357af9a645d8b47a5dbb0090966071/common/elasticsearch.md#2-make-the-domain-public-restrict-by-ip).

 ### Test Events

 Edit `event.unencoded.json` with your desired test ids.
 Then commit your changes to `event.json` using the `kinesify-data` utility as follows:

 ```
-node kinesify-data event.unencoded.json event.json https://api.nypltech.org/api/v0.1/current-schemas/IndexDocument
+node kinesify-data event.unencoded.json
 ```

 To run the app locally against `event.json`